parshwas19/Real-Estate-Price-Prediction/README.md

 For better evaluation technique I used Cross Validation on Training data.<br/> For selecting a desired model I tried 3 Regression techniques: Linear Regression, Decisin Tree Regressor & Random Forest Regressor. <br/>

+ <b>R square(coefficient of determination) regression score function:-</b>
+Best possible score is 1.0 and it can be negative (because the model can be arbitrarily worse).
+A constant model that always predicts the expected value of y, disregarding the input features, would get a RSquare score of 0.0.

+ 1. Linear Regression: 0.73
+ 2. Decision Tree regression: 0.77 (This model overfits data)
+ 3. Random Forest Regression: 0.88

-The best model which I got for this dataste with the lowest Mean Square error was Random Forest regression.
+The best model which I got for this dataset with the lowest Mean Squared error and Rsquare nearest to 1 is Random Forest regression.